 When the permit has been reviewed and approved, we will email you the permit.
 Print and display the permit at your site on PARK(ing) Day.
 If you are located within a metered district, parking enforcement officers will place reservation devices.
 If you are outside a metered district, we will email you no parking signs that you will need to place.

 Create your pop-up public space.
 You can start installing at 7am on Friday and should plan to break down your installation by dark.
 In the past, many people visited the Park(ing) day installations.
-We will have a map available on our website of all the installations.
+2022 update: Due to staffing capacity issues, we will not have a map of installations available this year.